-- (1) an owner, a related party, management, general line personnel, and consultants who perform management functions; or - (2) any individual or entity rendering services above the department head level;
+(2) any individual or entity rendering services above the department head level;

-- (b) Through June 30, 2017, the maximum allowable amount for owner, related party, and management compensation shall be the average allowable cost of the median patient day for owner, related party, and management compensation subject to this limitation as defined in subjection (a).
-The average allowable cost of the median patient day shall be updated four (4) times per year effective January 1, April 1, July 1, and October 1. - (c) Beginning July 1, 2017, the maximum amount of owner, related party, and management compensation for the parties identified in subsection (a) shall be the lesser of the amount: - (1) under subsection (d), as updated by the office on July 1 of each year based on the average rate of change of the most recent twelve (12) quarters of the Gross National Product Implicit Price Deflator; or - (2) of patient-related wages, salaries, or fees actually paid or withdrawn that were properly reported to the federal Internal Revenue Service as wages, salaries, fringe benefits, or fees.
+(b) Beginning effective July 1, 2003, through June 30, 2014, the maximum allowable amount for owner, related party, and management compensation shall be the average allowable cost of the median patient day for owner, related party, and management compensation subject to this limitation as defined in subjection (a).
+The average allowable cost of the median patient day shall be updated four (4) times per year effective January 1, April 1, July 1, and October 1.

+(c) Beginning effective July 1, 2014, the maximum amount of owner, related party, and management compensation for the parties identified in subsection (a) shall be the lesser of the amount:

+(1) under subsection (d), as updated by the office on July 1 of each year based on the average rate of change of the most recent twelve (12) quarters of the Gross National Product Implicit Price Deflator; or

+(2) of patient-related wages, salaries, or fees actually paid or withdrawn that were properly reported to the federal Internal Revenue Service as wages, salaries, fringe benefits, or fees.